-When the Academy is oversubscribed with applicants the following order of priorities will be applied:
+When the Academy is oversubscribed with applicants, the following order of priorities will be applied:

-- i) First priority of admission will be given to baptised Catholic children who will have a brother or a sister at the Academy at the time of application. - ii) Second priority of admission will be given to committed and practicing baptised Catholic children from families where at least one parent/carer is a practicing Catholic. - iii) Baptised members of the Catholic church - iv) Serious medical grounds supported by a consultant's letter at the time of application, considered at the discretion of the Governing Body.
-This supporting evidence should set out the particular reasons why this college is the most suitable and the difficulties that would be caused if the child had to attend another school. - v) Children of staff who have been employed at the Academy for at least 2 years. - vi) Proximity to the Academy.
+- Serious medical grounds supported by a consultant's letter at the time of application, considered at the discretion of the Governing Body.
+This supporting evidence should set out the particular reasons why this college is the most suitable and the difficulties that would be caused if the child had to attend another school. - ii) Proximity to the Academy.

-8. Arrangements for admitting pupils to other year groups, including to replace any pupils who have left St Matthew Academy
+8. Arrangements for admitting pupils to other year groups (In-Year applications), including to replace any pupils who have left St Matthew Academy

 Subject to any provisions in the LA's coordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Academy will consider all such applications and if the year group applied for has a place available, admit the child.
 Applications made in year (casual applications) must be made using the common application form of the LA where the child resides.

-The Academy's supplementary form must also be completed and returned to the Academy to enable the Academy to rank the application in the event of there being more than one application for a place.
-If more applications are received than there are places available, the oversubscription criteria shall apply.
+If more applications are received than, there are places available, the oversubscription criteria shall apply.
 The offer of a place at the Academy will be made by the LA on behalf of the Academy.
-Parents whose application is turned down are entitled to appeal and will be offered the opportunity of placing their child's name on the waiting list for 3 months.
+Parents whose application is turned down are entitled to appeal and will be offered the opportunity of placing their child's name on the Register of interest for 3 months